Make a Difference for Rhode Island Children

 As a charitable contribution, your gift to St. Mary’s Home for Children is afforded tax benefits or deductions according to the type of donation you make.
 Careful planning of your gift can help to maximize not only the mission of St. Mary’s, but your personal goals as well.
 The generosity of St. Mary’s Home for Children’s many friends helps provide the quality of care and service to the children of Rhode Island for which it is renowned.
 Over the past few years, support from individuals, corporations and foundations have enabled us to create and expand programs and conduct much needed renovations on our North Providence site.
 St. Mary’s has always relied on private dollars to realize our commitments.
 The support we receive from individuals, corporations, organizations and foundations helps make St. Mary’s a place for children to heal and start anew.
+For additional ways to give scroll below the donation form or see our Giving Page.

 For more information about charitable giving to St. Mary’s Home for Children, please contact: